k-hop Graph Neural Networks: Experimental Evaluation

 \subsubsection{Synthetic Datasets}

-In this set of experiments, we seek to identify potential benefits of our proposed $k$-hop GNN architecture over the standard GNN model.

 \textbf{Datasets.} In order to investigate if the proposed model can distinguish triangle-freeness, bipartiteness and connectivity, we created three synthetic datasets.
-Each one of these datasets consists of $800$ $4$-regular graphs.
-All the graphs have the same size ($60$ nodes), and each graphs is assigned a class label which denotes whether it satisfies the corresponding property or not (\ie binary classification task).
+Each one consists of $800~4$-regular graphs of 60 nodes each and is assigned a class label which denotes whether it satisfies the corresponding property or not (\ie binary classification task).
 All the nodes are assigned identical labels.
 Furthermore, all three datasets are balanced, \ie half of the graphs ($400$ graphs) satisfy the examined graph property, while the rest of the graphs ($400$ graphs) do not satisfy it.

-\textbf{Baselines.} We compare our model against the standard GNN architecture of Equations~\ref{eq:gnn_general} and \ref{eq:readout}.
-Based on our theoretical results, we expect the standard GNN model to perform much worse than the proposed model on these $3$ datasets.
+\textbf{Baselines.} We compare our model against the standard GNN architecture of Equations~(\ref{eq:gnn_general}) and (\ref{eq:readout}), and against the ChebNet~\cite{defferrard2016convolutional} and ARMA~\cite{bianchi2019graph} models.
+Based on our theoretical results, we expect the standard GNN model to perform worse than the proposed model on these $3$ datasets.
+On the other hand, since the ChebNet and ARMA models aggregate information based on the $k$-hop neighborhood of each node, these models may be able to capture these properties.